ebenryanmallory/scheduler/docs/prd.md

 ---

-## Epic 4: Analytics & Intelligence

-**Goal**: Provide insights and smart features to help users understand and optimize their productivity.
-This epic adds an analytics dashboard with charts and trends, implements focus mode for distraction-free work, and introduces AI-powered suggestions for optimal scheduling based on historical patterns.

-### Story 4.1: Analytics Dashboard Foundation

-As a **data-driven user**,
-I want **to see analytics about my productivity**, so that **I can identify patterns and optimize my schedule**.

-#### Acceptance Criteria

-1. The system shall provide a dedicated analytics page accessible from main navigation
-2. The dashboard shall display task completion rate chart (daily, weekly, monthly)
-3. The dashboard shall show time distribution by project/category as a pie chart
-4. The dashboard shall display productivity trends over time as a line chart
-5. The dashboard shall show estimated vs. actual time variance as a bar chart
-6. The dashboard shall provide custom date range selector
-7. The dashboard shall allow exporting analytics data to CSV
-8. The dashboard shall use recharts or chart.js for visualizations
-9. The dashboard shall cache analytics calculations for performance
-10. The dashboard shall be responsive and work on mobile devices
-11. The dashboard shall aggregate data on the server to prevent client-side performance issues

-### Story 4.2: Advanced Analytics Reports

-As a **user seeking deeper insights**,
-I want **weekly and monthly productivity reports**, so that **I can track long-term trends and improvements**.

-#### Acceptance Criteria

-1. The system shall generate weekly productivity reports every Monday
-2. The system shall generate monthly productivity reports on the 1st of each month
-3. Reports shall include completion rate, time tracking accuracy, and streak information
-4. Reports shall show week-over-week or month-over-month comparisons
-5. Reports shall highlight top performing days and times
-6. Reports shall identify patterns (e.g., "You're most productive on Tuesday mornings")
-7. Reports shall be accessible from the analytics dashboard
-8. Reports shall be exportable as PDF or email
-9. Reports shall include actionable recommendations based on data
-10. The system shall allow users to opt-in to email delivery of reports

-### Story 4.3: Focus Mode with Pomodoro Timer

-As a **user seeking deep work sessions**,
-I want **a distraction-free focus mode with Pomodoro timer**, so that **I can concentrate fully on my current task**.

-#### Acceptance Criteria

-1. The system shall provide a focus mode accessible via button or keyboard shortcut (F)
-2. Focus mode shall display full-screen view showing only the current task
-3. Focus mode shall include a Pomodoro timer (25 min work, 5 min break by default)
-4. The timer settings shall be customizable (work duration, break duration)
-5. Focus mode shall track focus sessions and display statistics
-6. Focus mode shall provide break reminders with notification and sound
-7. Focus mode shall allow exiting with Escape key or exit button
-8. Focus mode shall optionally play ambient sounds/music (white noise, rain, etc.)
-9. Focus mode shall use browser Fullscreen API for immersive experience
-10. Focus mode shall show minimal UI (task title, timer, exit button only)
-11. The system shall log completed Pomodoro sessions for analytics

-### Story 4.4: AI-Powered Scheduling Suggestions

-As a **user wanting to optimize my schedule**,
-I want **AI suggestions for optimal task timing**, so that **I can schedule tasks when I'm most likely to complete them successfully**.

-#### Acceptance Criteria

-1. The system shall analyze historical task completion patterns
-2. The system shall suggest optimal time blocks for new tasks based on task type
-3. The system shall auto-categorize tasks using AI (e.g., "deep work", "meetings", "admin")
-4. The system shall estimate task duration based on historical data for similar tasks
-5. The system shall suggest break times based on focus duration patterns
-6. The system shall provide productivity insights and recommendations
-7. The system shall display AI suggestions in a dedicated panel
-8. The system shall allow users to accept or reject suggestions
-9. The system shall use OpenAI API or Anthropic Claude for AI features
-10. The system shall implement privacy-first approach (no data sharing without consent)
-11. The system shall work gracefully when AI API is unavailable (degrade to basic features)

----

-## Epic 5: Integrations & Ecosystem

-**Goal**: Connect the scheduler with external tools and services to create a comprehensive productivity ecosystem.
-This epic integrates with Google Calendar and Outlook for unified scheduling, adds health and wellness features, and implements advanced project management capabilities.

-### Story 5.1: Google Calendar Integration

-As a **user with existing Google Calendar events**,
-I want **to import and sync with Google Calendar**, so that **I can see all my commitments in one place**.

-#### Acceptance Criteria

-1. The system shall implement Google OAuth 2.0 authentication flow
-2. The system shall import events from user's Google Calendar
-3. The system shall display Google Calendar events alongside scheduler tasks
-4. The system shall support two-way sync (changes in scheduler update Google Calendar)
-5. The system shall handle recurring events from Google Calendar
-6. The system shall detect and highlight conflicts between scheduler tasks and calendar events
-7. The system shall allow users to choose which calendars to sync
-8. The system shall respect Google Calendar privacy settings
-9. The system shall refresh calendar data every 15 minutes
-10. The system shall handle OAuth token refresh automatically
-11. The system shall provide clear error messages for authentication failures

-### Story 5.2: Outlook Calendar Integration

-As a **user with Outlook calendar**,
-I want **to integrate with Outlook**, so that **I can sync my work calendar with my personal scheduler**.

-#### Acceptance Criteria

-1. The system shall implement Microsoft OAuth 2.0 authentication flow
-2. The system shall import events from user's Outlook calendar using Microsoft Graph API
-3. The system shall display Outlook events alongside scheduler tasks
-4. The system shall support two-way sync with Outlook calendar
-5. The system shall handle recurring events from Outlook
-6. The system shall detect conflicts between scheduler tasks and Outlook events
-7. The system shall allow users to choose which Outlook calendars to sync
-8. The system shall refresh calendar data every 15 minutes
-9. The system shall handle OAuth token refresh automatically
-10. The system shall work with both personal and work Microsoft accounts

-### Story 5.3: Health and Wellness Reminders

-As a **user focused on holistic productivity**,
-I want **health and wellness reminders during work sessions**, so that **I maintain physical health while being productive**.

-#### Acceptance Criteria

-1. The system shall send water intake reminders every 60 minutes during work hours
-2. The system shall send posture check reminders every 30 minutes during focus sessions
-3. The system shall send stretch break reminders after 90 minutes of continuous work
-4. The system shall allow users to customize reminder frequency in settings
-5. The system shall track water intake with simple increment/decrement buttons
-6. The system shall provide a health widget showing daily health metrics
-7. The system shall integrate with Apple Health (iOS) for step and activity data
-8. The system shall integrate with Fitbit API for fitness tracker data
-9. The system shall respect user's sleep schedule (10 PM - 6 AM) and not send reminders
-10. The system shall allow users to snooze or dismiss health reminders
-11. All health data shall be stored locally and never shared without explicit consent

-### Story 5.4: Enhanced Project Management

-As a **user managing multiple projects**,
-I want **advanced project management features**, so that **I can track progress toward long-term goals**.

-#### Acceptance Criteria

-1. The system shall display progress bars for each project based on completed tasks
-2. The system shall support project milestones with target dates
-3. The system shall automatically link tasks to projects based on tags or manual assignment
-4. The system shall provide project-level time tracking (sum of all task times)
-5. The system shall allow creating project templates for common project types
-6. The system shall provide a Gantt chart view showing project timeline
-7. The system shall show critical path for projects with task dependencies
-8. The system shall send notifications when project milestones are approaching
-9. The system shall allow exporting project reports with all tasks and time data
-10. The system shall support project archiving when completed

----

 ## Checklist Results Report

 *This section will be populated after running the PM checklist to validate the PRD completeness and quality.*